wethod/learning-center-source/content/reports/index.md

 {{< img-center src="/uploads/2017/06/12/report-economics.png" >}}

-### Timesheet / Project Status
+### Roadrunner Index - Days Left - Worked Hours

+This three charts let you appreciate the trend of three primary indexes related with the project's progress:

+* **Days Left**: data from the [Project Status]({{< relref "friday/index.md#project-status" >}}) are transposed into this chart to better highlight the weekly progress of the project;

+* **Worked Hours**: data from the [Timesheet]({{< relref "friday/index.md#timesheet" >}}) are used into this chart to visualize the weekly amount of work spent on the project;

+* **Roadrunner Index**: combining data from the two previous charts let us display the weekly [**Roadrunner Index**]({{< relref "glossary/index.md#roadrunner-index-rri" >}}) for the project.

 This is the only place in WETHOD where you can see the weekly details of a given project.
-Here you can quickly appreciate the relation between **worked hours**, **days left**(taken from the project status) and [**roadrunner index**]({{< relref "glossary/index.md#roadrunner-index-rri" >}}).

 When worked hours grows, days left must decrease.
-If this doesn't happen, you have a problem: your teammates are working on something which doesn't move forward.
+If this doesn't happen, you have a problem: your teammates are working on something which doesn't move forward and this is highlited by a Roadrunner Index which differs from the ideal value of 1.

+{{< img-center src="/uploads/2018/02/22/project-report.png" >}}

+Need a more detailed view?
+Just click and drag on a chart to include the area you want to zoom.

+{{< img-center src="/uploads/2018/02/23/rri-zoom.gif" >}}

 ### Hour / User